apache/fury/README.md

 <https://fory.apache.org>

+> Apache Fory was previously named as Apache Fury.
+For versions less than 0.11, please use "fury" instead of "fory" in package names, imports, and dependencies.

 > [!IMPORTANT]
 > Apache Fory (incubating) is an effort undergoing incubation at the Apache
 > Software Foundation (ASF), sponsored by the Apache Incubator PMC.